-Prices in Hermanus currently start for 2 bed apartments at around R500,000 ($55,000), or 2 bed houses at around the R1 million ($110,000).
+Prices in Hermanus currently start for 2 bed apartments at around R500,000 ($55,000), or 2 bed houses at around the R1 million ($110,000 in 2007) ($56000 in 2023).
 Obviously there are many properties above these price tags but look what you get for your money – huge plots that can easily squeeze in a swimming pool and second property / “granny apartment”, with neighbours so far away.
 Beaches and coastlines that are so close-by, that a stroll along them could be a delightful daily ritual.
 Towns where there are parking spaces wherever you go and excellent restaurants that cater for all tastes.

 Picturesque vineyards and wineries are everywhere and wine tasting is a must-do activity all year round.

 The buying process is quicker and easier too, with most transfers taking only 6 to 8 weeks from offer to moving in date.